-SIGNIFICANT IMPACT LESS THAN SIGNIFICANT IMPACT WITH MITIGATION LESS THAN SIGNIFICANT IMPACT NO IMPACT -- -- ----------------------- -- ------------------------------------ --------------
+SIGNIFICANT IMPACT LESS THAN SIGNIFICANT IMPACT WITH MITIGATION LESS THAN SIGNIFICANT IMPACT NO IMPACT -- -- ----------------------- --- ------------------------------------ -------------- however, implementation of the Mitigation Measures CUL-1, CUL-2, and TCR-1 (and also contained in the Mitigation Monitoring and Reporting Program) are included as part of this Mitigated Negative Declaration to reduce potential impacts to historical or archaeological resources to less than significant with mitigation.

 Therefore, the proposed Project does not have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of an endangered, rare or threatened plant or animal species, or eliminate important examples of the major periods of California history or prehistory.
-Therefore, there will be a less than significant impact with mitigation to these resources.
+As such, there will be a less than significant impact with mitigation to these resources.

-- b) Less Than Significant Impact As noted earlier, The proposed Plainview Community Plan contains no development proposals and is being prepared to accommodate a growth rate of 1.3% consistent with the Tulare County General Plan.
+- b) Less Than Significant Impact As noted earlier, the Woodville Community Plan contains no development proposals and is being prepared to accommodate a growth rate of 1.3% consistent with the Tulare County General Plan.
 If adopted, the Urban Development Boundary (UDB) is intended to accommodate potential growth projections and will be consistent with the Tulare County General Plan Use and Zoning designation contained in the Community Plan.
-It is not growth inducing, however, development is anticipated to occur consistent with the policies contained in the Tulare County General Plan, the Plainview Community Plan, and other agencies (for example, the Valley Air District and Regional Water Quality Control Board).
+It is not growth inducing, however, development is anticipated to occur consistent with the policies contained in the Tulare County General Plan, the Woodville Community Plan, and other agencies (for example, the Valley Air District and Regional Water Quality Control Board).
 As such, it will result in Less Than Significant Impacts to resources such as air quality, noise, Greenhouse Gas Emissions, hazard or hazardous materials, hydrology and water quality, population and housing, pubic services, transportation/traffic, or utilities and service systems.
-Therefore, the proposed Project will result in less than significant impacts. - c) No Impact The proposed Project is adoption of the new Plainview Community Plan.
+Therefore, the proposed Project will result in less than significant impacts. - c) No Impact The Project is the proposed Woodville Community Plan.
 It is intended to accommodate projected growth and to provide a mechanism to stimulate economic development within the existing geographic area and consistent with current General Plan Land Use and Zoning designations contained in the Community Plan.
 The proposed Project will not result in environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly.
 There will be no adverse impact.